ReactiveMongo/ReactiveMongo/README.md

 })
 ```

-The method {{{Cursor.enumerate[T](Future[Cursor[T]])}}} returns an {{{Enumerator[T]}}}.
+The method `Cursor.enumerate[T](Future[Cursor[T]])` returns an `Enumerator[T]`.
 Enumerators can be seen as //producers// of data: their job is to give chunks of data when data is available.
 In this case, we get a producer of documents, which source is a future cursor.

-Now that we have the producer, we need to define how the documents are processed: that is the {{{Iteratee}}}'s job.
+Now that we have the producer, we need to define how the documents are processed: that is the `Iteratee`'s job.
 Iteratees, as the opposite of Enumerators, are consumers: they are fed in by enumerators and do some computation with the chunks they get.

 Here, we write a very simple Iteratee: each time it gets a document, it makes a readable, JSON-like description of the document and prints it on the console.
 Note that none of these operations are blocking: when the running thread is not processing the callback of our iteratee, it can be used to compute other things.